Redwars22/andrewlang/spec/LOOPS.md

 # 🔁 LOOPS

 `while` introduces a loop that will be executed until the condition provided evaluates to false.
-If you add the keyword `do` after the condition, then the block of code will execute at least once, regardless of whether the condition is met. `exit` exits prematurely from a loop whenever you need, whereas `jump` jumps straight to the next iteration.
+If you add the keyword `do` after the condition, then the block of code will execute at least once, regardless of whether the condition is met. `exit` exits prematurely from a loop whenever you need to, whereas `jump` jumps straight to the next iteration.

 ```tsx
 let i:int = 0;